 The port A wake-up and interrupt methods can be considered as a continuation of normal execution.
-Each bit in port A can be independently selected to wake up the device by mask option.
+Each bit in port A can be independently selected to wake up the device by the options.
 Awakening from an I/O port stimulus, the program will resume execution of the next instruction.
-If it awakens from an interrupt, two sequence may occur.
+If it is awakening from an interrupt, two sequences may happen.
 If the related interrupt is disabled or the interrupt is enabled but the stack is full, the program will resume execution at the next instruction.
 If the interrupt is enabled and the stack is not full, the regular interrupt response takes place.
 If an interrupt request flag is set to "1" before entering the HALT mode, the wake-up function of the related interrupt will be disabled.
-Once a wake-up event occurs, it takes 1024 t{SYS} (system clock period) to resume normal operation.
-In other words, a dummy period will be inserted after a wake-up.
-If the wake-up results from an interrupt acknowledge signal, the actual interrupt subroutine execution will be delayed by one or more cycles.
+Once a wake-up event occurs, it takes 1024 tSYS (system clock period) to resume normal operation.
+In other words, a dummy period will be inserted after wake-up.
+If the wake-up results from an interrupt acknowledgment, the actual interrupt subroutine execution will be delayed by one or more cycles.
 If the wake-up results in the next instruction execution, this will be executed immediately after the dummy period is finished.

 To minimize power consumption, all the I/O pins should be carefully managed before entering the HALT status.
-The RTC oscillator still runs in the HALT mode (if the RTC oscillator is enabled).